 The bicycle is the best means of exploring an unbreakable silence and making the connection between nature and the people who still work the land here, experiencing this part of Tuscany without being prisoners of its traditional image.
 In technical terms, the roads of Chianti alternate gentle ups and downs with more demanding gradients, which are always doable for cyclists with a medium level of training and fitness.
 (The inclines never exceed 900 meters above sea level.)

 Castelnuovo Berardenga, Gaiole, Radda and Castellina are the places to stop while pedaling through Chianti.
 Steep slopes and more gentle hills allow for constant movement in stunning scenery that enchants top cyclists in search of trails where they can train and bewitches bike tourists.
 Here are the routes:

 The first route we recommend begins and ends in Castelnuovo Berardenga and runs through the four municipalities in the Siena province.
-It’s a route best suited for long-distance cyclists unafraid to take on demanding climbs, such as Monte Luco.
+Gran Giro del Chianti is a route best suited for long-distance cyclists unafraid to take on demanding climbs, such as Monte Luco.

 Starting in Gaiole in Chianti the winding route takes you through noble vineyards with none of those demanding Chianti climbs.

 Begin in Radda in Chianti take this short but tricky ride with its incline to Castelvecchi and then Volpaia.
 The scenery is worth the effort.
 Taking it slow is the solution, a ride to enjoy Chianti’s views at their most perfect.